Temporal Inductive Logic Reasoning over Hypergraphs: Experiment

-We also compare with methods of two categories: 1) GNN-GCN~\citep{kipf2016semi} and GNN-Cheb~\cite{defferrard2016convolutional}.
-GNN methods use the clique-expansion graph and ignores the time labels.
-The goal for including neural models is to provide a reference for score comparison: the neural models treat the task as a \textit{graph classification} task; they do not produce interpretable results, but they tend to outperform the symbolic and neuro-symbolic counterparts.
+We compare TILR with baseline methods that reason on the clique-expansion graphs (as TILR is the only method that reasons on hypergraphs): 1) GNN-GCN~\citep{kipf2016semi} and GNN-Cheb~\cite{defferrard2016convolutional}.
+GNN methods are evaluated on the clique-expansion graph with the time labels.
+Specifically, we set GNN methods to the inductive setting, where the entities all share the same one-hot vector.
+This way GNNs learn to generalize to classify graphs with unseen entities.
 2) CTDNE~\citep{nguyen2018continuous}.
-A graph embedding methods that utilize the time point labels in clique-expansion graph.
-3) random walk (RW) and NeuralLP~\citep{yang2017differentiable}.
-These are two ILP methods via counting and differentiable learning respectively.
-We implement the RW method as a simplistic baseline that performs personalized random walks (that is starting from the given start point) on the clique-expansion graph while ignoring the time labels; it counts the frequency of paths that answer the query.
+A graph embedding method that utilizes the time point labels in the clique-expansion graph.
+3) traditional ILP methods: random walk (RW), NeuralLP~\citep{yang2017differentiable}, NLIL~\citep{yang2020learn}, and Drum~\citep{sadeghian2019drum}.
+We implement the RW method as a simplistic baseline that performs personalized random walks on the clique-expansion graph while ignoring the time labels; it counts the frequency of paths that answer the query.
 All experiments are done on a PC with i7-8700K and one GTX1080ti.
-We use the Mean Reciprocal Rank (MRR) and Hits@3 (H@3) and Hits@10 (H@10) as the metrics,
+We use the Mean Reciprocal Rank (MRR) and Hits@3 and Hits@10 as the metrics.

 \textbf{Results}.
-The results are shown in Table~\ref{tab:recipe-results}, For clique-expansion graph, the three GNN-based methods achieved the best performance.
-By inspecting the data (Appendix~\ref{app:example-hypergraphs}), we found that the class labels in the hypergraph are highly correlated with the recipe types.
-For example, \texttt{Lettuce} and \texttt{Ham} frequently co-occur with \texttt{BLT}; and \texttt{Wasabi} co-occurs with \texttt{Salmon Sashimi}.
-This suggests the GNN-based models have learned to rely on this information to classify the graph.
-On the other hand, for the ILP methods with the constraint that filters out the trivial rules, the scores are lower.
-The first two versions of MRBW obtain a comparative score with the ILP baselines and the trained MRBW achieves the best performance within the ILP category.

-For the temporal hypergraph representation, only MRBW is applicable.
-And the performance of the three versions of the method improves significantly.
-This suggests the hypergraph representation retains useful higher-order information and our MRBW is capable of learning it.
+The results are shown in Table~\ref{tab:main-res}.
+We find TILR yields the best performance on the hypergraphs, which is 30\% higher than the ordinary graph counterparts.
+This suggests the proposed temporal hypergraph representation can better capture the higher-order information, which addresses question \textbf{(Q1)}.
+On the other hand, we also find TILR outperforms all baseline methods on clique-expansion graphs as well.
+This suggests that TILR, with the introduction of time intervals, generalizes better than other baselines in the temporal domain, as others can at most utilize time point information.
+To further inspect the generalizability of TILR, we show example rules in Table~\ref{tab:recipe-examples}.
+This shows that TILR can generalize meaningful and interpretable rules over both logic and temporal domains, addressing question \textbf{(Q2)}.
+We investigate \textbf{(Q3)} in \S\ref{sec:exp-nuscenes} with both tasks' results.